List of Fairfax County Public Schools middle schools: Henry Wadsworth Longfellow Middle School

-Longfellow Middle teaches five award-winning bands, Beginner Band, Cadet Band, Concert Band, Wind Ensemble, and Symphonic Band.
-Beginner is a class for beginning musicians and Symphonic is for musicians with at least two years of experience.
+Longfellow Middle has three award-winning bands: Beginner Band, Cadet Band, Concert Band, Wind Ensemble, and Symphonic Band.
 The Wind Ensemble, Concert Band, and Symphonic Band regularly compete in annual competitions at Busch Gardens Williamsburg Amusement Park and Kings Dominion Amusement Park.
-At these competitions the musicians play pieces of music while a panel of judges critiques their sound and style.
 The Longfellow Bands have won several awards in these competitions, and in June 2017 the Wind Ensemble, Concert Band, and Symphonic Band received 1st-place accolades at the Busch Gardens competition.
 At the annual District Assessment, the Longfellow Symphonic band has consistently received a rating of I (Superior).

-Longfellow's orchestra program is also renowned, with Longfellow's Chamber orchestra winning the Middle School Division at the 2012 National Orchestra Festival in Atlanta in addition to the many awards it has received at Busch Gardens Williamsburg Amusement Park.
-With 250 students enrolled in an orchestra class in 2018, it is one of the most popular electives at the school, offering places in the Cadet Orchestra (Beginning-Intermediate), String Ensemble (Intermediate), Concert Orchestra (Advanced-Intermediate), Symphonic Orchestra (Intermediate-Advanced), and Chamber Orchestra (Most Advanced).
+Longfellow's orchestra program is also renowned, with Longfellow's Chamber orchestra winning the Middle School Division at the 2012 National Orchestra Festival in Atlanta, in addition to the many awards it has received at Busch Gardens Williamsburg Amusement Park.
+It offers five orchestras, with Chamber orchestra being the most advanced.
 Students must audition for places in each of the intermediate and higher orchestras.
 The Concert, Symphonic, and Chamber orchestras have regularly received I (Superior) ratings at the District Assessments.
 In 2018, the Longfellow Chamber Orchestra was invited to perform at the Midwest Clinic in Chicago, Illinois as one of only three middle schools worldwide attending that year.
-It also marked the first time in 12 years that an FCPS (K-12) performing group was invited to the Clinic and 30 years since the last time a string orchestra group was selected to perform.
-The Longfellow Orchestra program is currently under the direction of Jacqueline Robertson.

-The school has two gymnasiums, two playing fields, a basketball court, and a quarter mile gravel track, as well as a library, a lecture hall, and a Black Box theater.